deer-hang/VSNote/Novel/The Secret of Secrets (Dan Brown) (Z-Library).md

 She was on her back, [[tightly strapped]] into a machine she herself had created.
 A monster [[stood over]] her.
 The [[creature]] looked like some kind of [[primordial man]] who had [[crawled]] out of the earth.
 His face and [[hairless skull]] were [[coated]] with a [[thick]] layer of [[filthy clay]], [[cracked]] and [[fractured]] like the surface of the moon.
 Only his [[hate-filled]] eyes were [[visible]] behind his [[earthen]] mask. [[Crudely]] [[etched]] across his forehead were three letters in an ancient language.

 “Why are you doing this?!”
-Gessner had screamed in panic.
+Gessner had [[screamed in panic]].
 “Who are you?!”
 What are you?!

-“I am her protector,” the monster replied.
+“I am her [[protector]],” the monster replied.
 His voice was hollow, his accent vaguely Slavic.
 “She trusted you…and you betrayed her.”

 “Who?!”
 Gessner demanded.